Flight-Free-UK/flight_free_uk_website/source/posts/consultation-on-air-passenger-duty-apd.html.markdown

 > "Reducing APD would make an already cheap form of transport even cheaper, and make it even harder for consumers to make low-carbon choices."

 The current APD bands show that APD on business and first class flights (the Standard Rate) is approximately double that for economy tickets (the Reduced Rate).
 We know that business and first class tickets are, on average, [five times more expensive](https://www.ft.com/content/867a5342-c94c-43f6-9783-a817443c9471) than economy and that business class emits about three times more carbon per passenger than economy (DfT figures).
-So shouldn't the APD on business class tickets be at least three times higher than on economy class tickets?
+A better model would be for APD on business class tickets to therefore be at least three times higher than on economy class tickets.

 Revenue from APD is used to fund vital services across the UK.
-It would be regressive to reduce the funds available for services that benefit everyone, in order to benefit a minority of flyers (less than 50% of UK residents fly in any given year) or frequent flyers (15% of UK residents take 70% of the flights).
+It would be regressive to reduce the funds available for services that benefit everyone, in order to benefit a minority of flyers (less than 50% of UK residents fly in any given year) or frequent flyers (the 15% of UK residents who take 70% of the flights).

 ## Domestic connectivity